4d/docs/website/translated_docs/es/FormObjects/dropdownList_Overview.md

 To initialize the array associated to the drop-down list, you can:

-* Enter a list of default values in the object properties by selecting "\<Static List>" in the [Data Source](properties_DataSource.md) theme of the Property List.
+* Enter a list of default values in the object properties by selecting "\<Static List>" en el tema [Fuente de datos](properties_DataSource.md) de la lista de propiedades.
 The default values are loaded into an array automatically.
 You can refer to the array using the name of the variable associated with the object.

 * Before the object is displayed, execute code that assigns values to the array elements.
 Por ejemplo: